Divine Mercy Sunday and Lockdowns

 Divine Mercy COVID Q&A

 Q. Aren't I supposed to go to Confession and receive Holy Communion to receive the graces of Divine Mercy Sunday?
-Can I even celebrate Divine Mercy Sunday this year when I don't have access to the sacraments?
+Can I celebrate Divine Mercy Sunday when I truly can't access the sacraments?

 A. Yes!
-You should celebrate Divine Mercy Sunday on April 11, 2021, more than ever before.
+You should certainly still celebrate Divine Mercy Sunday.
 The Marian Fathers of the Immaculate Conception (the publishers of the Diary of St. Faustina) encourage the following:

 Please remember that the extraordinary grace of Divine Mercy Sunday is available to you on that day by receiving Holy Communion in a state of grace.
 Consider going to Confession prior to Easter, so as not to overwhelm your local parish on Divine Mercy Sunday.